 Of course, I can get creative and curl up with him in our nest swing, but it simply isn’t big enough for extended siestas together.

 This DIY experiment has enforced that fact that I want to add a large nest swing daybed to our backyard space — one that we can both rest comfortably on.
 The combination of swinging, a warm breeze, and wonderful outdoor sounds would make a large saucer swing daybed the most perfect place to relax and play (or doze off for an afternoon nap).

-I decided to order a hanging hammock daybed saucer from Amazon.
+I decided to order a hanging daybed swing from Amazon.
 I’ll let you know how it works out — as it has mixed reviews, but it looks to be the perfect size at 56 inches round.
-(Watch for my update soon… at the end of this article.)
+UPDATE: Here’s my review of the Sorbus hammock swing.

 I’ve thought about using a bigger trampoline to make another large saucer swing — but I worry that even at the 8-foot size, it would be too big and cumbersome for storage in the off season.